 The Botanical Research Institute of Texas Philecology Herbarium holds 1.4 million scientific specimens in public trust, including vascular plants, mosses, lichens, fungi, slime molds, and algae, from around the world.
 Like many other natural history collections, BRIT is in the process of making the specimen images and data available in a digital form.
 But to do that, we need your help in transcribing information from the specimens.
-BRIT has joined with other natural history collections around the world to participate in a Worldwide Engagement for Digitizing Biocollections (WeDigBio) event in a concerted effort to increase the amount of natural history data available to research and the public.
+BRIT has joined with other natural history collections around the world to participate in an annual Worldwide Engagement for Digitizing Biocollections (WeDigBio) event in a concerted effort to increase the amount of natural history data available to research and the public.

 Check back here for more details on how to get involved!